 How to choose the best iPhone VPN app

-There’s no shortage of iPhone VPNs with decent iOS support, with many providers offering dedicated iOS apps - obviously a main consideration here.
-The app should be just as easy-to-use as on desktop, and yet provide enough options for more advanced users to be able to tweak things.
+There’s no shortage of iPhone VPNs with excellent iOS support, with many providers offering dedicated apps for iPhone and iPad - obviously a main consideration here.
+The app should be just as easy to use as on desktop, and yet provide enough options for more advanced users to be able to tweak things.

 Today's top 3 best iPhone VPNs: